 Consider using your $2,000 RRSP over-contribution when you quit working.
 The earned income you have in your final year of employment will entitle you to an RRSP deduction in the following year.

 For most Canadians, it’s not always possible to make a full RRSP contribution in any given year.
 If you don’t contribute the maximum allowable to your RRSP in any year, you can carry the unused portion forward indefinitely.

 This means that if you were eligible to contribute $10,000 each year from 2011 to 2021, but you only contributed $5,000 each year, you will be able to contribute an additional $50,000 over and above your annual maximum limit.

 If you are expecting a change in your income in the near future that will bump you into a higher tax bracket, it might make sense to delay your RRSP contributions until then.
 In this case, it’s important to consider the loss of tax-sheltered investment growth by putting off your contributions.

 To accumulate RRSP contribution room, you must file an income tax return.
 If you have earned income for RRSP purposes, but you are not required to file an income tax return, you should consider filing anyway.
 While an RRSP may not be a significant consideration at this point, there will likely be a time when you have enough cash to make a contribution and can benefit from the deduction.

-If you had low taxable income in 2011 and enough cash to make an RRSP contribution, consider making the contribution before the RRSP deadline but don’t claim the deduction for 2011.
+If you have low taxable income in 2022 and enough cash to make an RRSP contribution, consider making the contribution before the RRSP deadline but don’t claim the deduction for 2022.

 As long as the amount isn’t claimed as a deduction, your unused contribution room remains intact.
 You can still claim the deduction in a future year, preferably when your taxable income is higher.
 In the meantime, the investments inside your RRSP will grow on a tax-deferred basis.